-Ryan Brenizer is a wedding photographer based in New York City.
-He came up with a technique of using a lens with a focal length of 50mm or more to capture really beautiful photographs.
+You may already know that Ryan Brenizer is a successful wedding photographer based in New York City.
+But, did you know he came up with a technique of using a lens with a focal length of 50mm or more to capture really beautiful photographs.
 How?
 We’ll talk about that later.

 The technique was dubbed as the Brenizer Method by photographers who saw his pictures and who wanted to learn the technique used behind the startlingly beautiful photographs.

 The Brenizer Method may be worth learning because it allows you to take photographs with a shallow depth of field.
 What does this mean?
 Think about photos with really crisp and focused subjects and really hazy backgrounds.
 The effect is ethereal, magical, dreamy and unusual, but nevertheless really beautiful.

 Photographs with a depth of field that shallow is simply not possible when you are using a 50mm lens (even at f1.2).
 You may need a more expensive and much faster lens to achieve the effect.

 With a 50 mm lens, you would also not be able to get a very wide angle when you take a shot, so much of what you get is a close up of the subject because you really cannot fit too many elements in there.